Linaro/lava/doc/v2/timeouts.rst

 * No one action (deploy, boot or test) will take longer than **5 minutes** or that action will timeout.
 Each operation within the action (the action class) will pass on the remaining time to the next operation.
-This is shown in the logs as a decreasing ``timeout`` value with each ``start`` operation:
+Enable the debug logs at the top of the log page to see this as a decreasing ``timeout`` value with each ``start`` operation:

   .. code-block:: none